storybookjs/marko/docs/configure/integration.md

 If your component files import their own CSS, Storybook’s webpack config will work unmodified with some exceptions:

-- If you are using a CSS precompiler, you may need to add a preset (such as the [SCSS preset](https://github.com/storybookjs/presets/tree/master/packages/preset-scss), or add a loader to Storybook’s Webpack config).
+- If you are using a CSS precompiler, you may need to add a preset (such as the [SCSS preset](https://github.com/storybookjs/presets/tree/master/packages/preset-scss), or add a loader to Storybook’s webpack config).
 - In Angular, you'll need to take special care how you handle CSS:
     - Either [customize your webpack config](#extending-storybooks-webpack-config)
     - Or use syntax to use a inline loader: